AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/about-the-live-hub.md

 Many organizations rely on separate tools for course management, session delivery, and collaboration.
 This can introduce challenges such as:

-- Switching between multiple platforms during training delivery
+- Switching between multiple platforms for training
 - Additional setup and configuration requirements
 - Limited visibility into learner engagement and participation